-For employers who would prefer requesting a CAPS check via U.S. Postal Service First Class Mail, a downloadable, fillable PDF CAPS Check Request form will be available from this website in late December.
+For employers who would prefer requesting a CAPS check via U.S. Postal Service First Class Mail, a downloadable, fillable PDF CAPS Check Request form is available here.
 No handwritten requests will be accepted.
 An agency check or bank warrant must be mailed with the request.
 Please keep in mind that several days may be added to the time it takes for a letter to arrive to the CCU via U.S. Postal Service due to the State mail delivery system, and conversely, may take several days longer for you to receive your results via U.S. Postal Service.
 Please note that incomplete, illegible and/or handwritten forms or forms sent without payment in full will be returned to the employer without processing and will delay CAPS check results.

 The fee for the CAPS check requests will start at $15.50 per employee plus the cost of the online payment system service fees.
 The online payment system services fees are paid to the entity that maintains the online payment system and do not generate revenue for the CCU.
 The fee and associated online payment service fees may be paid online via EFT/ACH payment or credit card.

 A third payment option, called Gov2Go Pay, is available to all employers.
 By choosing Gov2Go Pay as your payment option, you will be directed from the CAPS Check payment site to the Gov2Go Pay site where you can set up an account with Gov2Go Pay to save the employer's banking or credit card information.
 Once you save your agency’s banking/credit card information, you will be redirected back to the CAPS Check payment site to complete the payment transaction.
 Gov2Go Pay allows you to request CAPS checks in the future without entering banking or credit card information for each transaction.

 The fees for an EFT/ACH payment is $1.00.
 The fee for a credit card payment is calculated on the transaction amount.